avilum/secimport/README.md

 # secimport
-A cross-platform sandbox for python modules. secimport can be used to:
+A cross-platform sandbox for python modules.<br> secimport can be used to:

 - Confine specific python modules inside your production environment.
   - Open Source, 3rd party from unstrusted sources.